olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 ### Executable Jar file

-In order to generate an executable Jar file for the app from Maven, go to the folder that contains the pom.xml file and execute the below command.
+In order to generate an executable Jar file for the application from Maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn package`